life3biotech/ai_engine/docs/3-training-module.md

 ## Running the training pipeline

-1. Open Windows Powershell and change to your working directory, e.g. `cd C:\ai_engine`.
+1. Open Anaconda Prompt or Windows Powershell and change to your working directory, e.g. `cd C:\ai_engine`.

 2. Activate the conda environment with the following command:
 ```